OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ### Triggers and notifications

-Now that the upgrae process is in a runbook, you can create a trigger to check once a day or week.
-In addition, you can set up notifications to notify you when a new version is found and you need to disable maintenance mode.
+Now that the upgrade process is in a runbook, you can create a trigger to check once a day or week.
+In addition, you can set up notifications to notify you when a new version is found and when you need to disable maintenance mode.
 How you use the runbook is up to you.